voidstarzero/badrr/README.md

 ## Todo
 - Process errors (correctly).
 - Don't crash when a response contains garbage.
-- Check various parameters of the response for consistency.
+- Check all parameters of the response for consistency.
 - Cache things (at all).
 - Cache things (properly).